Montgomeryshire (UK Parliament constituency)

-Created in 1542, it elects one Member of Parliament (MP), traditionally known as the knight of the shire, by the first-past-the-post system of election.
-Since 2019, Craig Williams has served as the MP for Montgomeryshire, when he succeeded fellow Conservative Glyn Davies.
+Created in 1542, it elected one Member of Parliament (MP), formerly known as the knight of the shire, by the first-past-the-post system of election.
+It was abolished following the 2023 Periodic Review of Westminster constituencies prior to the 2024 general election and replaced by Montgomeryshire and Glyndŵr.

 The Montgomeryshire Senedd constituency was created with the same boundaries in 1999 (as an Assembly constituency).

-Boundaries
+Boundaries and political history

-The seat is based on the ancient county of Montgomeryshire, in the principal area of Powys.
+The seat was based on the ancient county of Montgomeryshire, in the principal area of Powys.
 One of Britain's most rural and isolated constituencies, Montgomeryshire elected Liberal or Liberal-affiliated candidates from 1880, until a Conservative victory in the 1979 general election.
 In the 1983 general election it was the only seat in England and Wales where a sitting Conservative MP was unseated, while nationally the party's seat majority increased.
 However, in 2010, the Conservatives won and held the seat in 2015 and 2017, with an increased majority.
 The seat was officially known as Montgomery before 1997.
-It is the only seat in Wales never to have elected a Labour MP.
+At the time of its abolition, Montgomeryshire was the only seat in Wales never to have elected a Labour MP.

 Until 1918 this seat, in common with many others, contained an enclaved seat, which comprised the boroughs of Montgomery, Llanfyllin, Llanidloes, Newtown and Welshpool.
 This seat survived the Redistribution of Seats Act 1885 which abolished many similar seats.
-The seat was finally abolished in 1918 and absorbed into the wider Montgomery seat, where it remains.
+The seat was finally abolished in 1918 and absorbed into the wider Montgomeryshire seat.

-Proposed constituency changes

 Under proposed constituency boundary changes announced in September 2016, ahead of the next general election, the seat was to be partitioned, the northern half including Welshpool to be merged with Clwyd South to form a new seat of South Clwyd and North Montgomeryshire; most of the southern including Newtown was to be merged with the Brecon and Radnor seat to form a seat renamed as Brecon, Radnor and Montgomery, and the wards of Llanidloes and Blaen Hafren merged into the Ceredigion constituency which would form part of a new seat called Ceredigion and North Pembrokeshire.
 However, the general elections of 2017 and 2019 were fought on existing boundaries.

+Abolition

+The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 United Kingdom general election.
+The entire constituency became part of the new Montgomeryshire and Glyndŵr.